masoud-bahrami/HATEOAS.Net/docs/README.md

                 .Build();
  ```

-  Also for the case of simplicity state object can be inherited from:
+  Also for the case of simplicity **State** object can be inherited from:
   ```c#
   public interface IState
     {